archetypalsxe/api-simulator/README.md

 # An API Simulator

+## Requirements
+* docker (if running in a docker instance)
+  * docker daemon should be running
+  * Either need to use sudo to the commands below, or add user to the docker group
+* golang
+  * Only needed if running directly on a server or
+  * To run automated tests  or
+  * To compile without running in docker

 ## Commands for Running in a Docker Container
 Tested in Arch Linux and Fedora
 * bin/build can be used to compile the Go code